 After informing the applicable federal agency if required by law, the VP for Administration will determine whether law enforcement agencies, professional societies, professional licensing boards, editors of journals in which falsified reports may have been published, collaborators of the respondent in the work, or other relevant parties should be notified of the outcome of the case.

-Unless an extension has been granted as provided in Section 8.10 below, the Associate Dean must, within the 120-day period for completing the investigation, submit to the applicable federal agency, if required by law, the following: (1) a copy of the final investigation report with all attachments; (2) a statement of whether WVSOM accepts the findings of the investigation report; (3) a statement of whether WVSOM found research misconduct and, if so, who committed the misconduct; and (4) a description of any pending or completed administrative actions against the respondent.
+Unless an extension has been granted as provided in Section 8.10 below, the Assistant Vice President must, within the 120-day period for completing the investigation, submit to the applicable federal agency, if required by law, the following: (1) a copy of the final investigation report with all attachments; (2) a statement of whether WVSOM accepts the findings of the investigation report; (3) a statement of whether WVSOM found research misconduct and, if so, who committed the misconduct; and (4) a description of any pending or completed administrative actions against the respondent.

 The investigation must be completed within 120 calendar days of beginning it, including conducting the investigation, preparing the report of findings, providing the draft report for comment, and, if required by law, sending the final report to the applicable federal agency as required by Section 8.9 above.